highruned/node-std/readme.md

 ### Standard

 #### Naming Convention
 All code is to be lower-case using underscores for logical separation.
-Everything is lower-cased and underscored: variables, functions, classes, directories, files, and so on.
+Everything is lower-cased and underscored: variables, functions, classes, directories, files, event names, table names, and so on.
 We are aware JavaScript, and by consequence Node.js is traditionally pascal/camel case.
 Sorry.

 ### Unit Testing